 Here in the Skaneateles Lake Watershed, we invite you to discover a dramatic forest and gorge landscape, take in the vista, and watch the secrets of the Bahar Nature Preserve unfold before you as you explore.

-Within the folds of farmland next to Skaneateles Lake, lies a hidden forest that calls to visitors yearning for an enchanted retreat.
-Although most evidence of an old mill disappeared many years ago, an old sluiceway guides hikers up to a knoll shaded by hemlock trees.
-On the hill, hikers are treated to a startling view of the 100-foot-deep Bear Swamp Creek ravine.
+Within the folds of farmland next to Skaneateles Lake, lies the Finger Lakes Land Trust’s 53-acre Bahar Nature Preserve, a hidden forest that calls to visitors yearning for an enchanted retreat.
+The mature mixed northern hardwood/hemlock forest on the preserve is part of a larger block that fills the Bear Swamp Creek gorge and extends through the adjacent Carpenter Falls State Unique Area and onto private lands.
+Although most evidence of an old mill disappeared many years ago, a trail that has been used for more than a century, referred to by locals as the “Jug Path,” takes hikers along the south rim of the gorge, where they are treated to dramatic views into the 100-foot-deep Bear Swamp Creek ravine.
 The preserve extends across the creek and up the other slope.

-The Bahar Preserve includes 65 feet of Skaneateles lakeshore, which is a fine place to beach a canoe or kayak before hiking up the ridge trail.
+The Bahar Nature Preserve includes 65 feet of Skaneateles lakeshore, which is a fine place to beach a canoe or kayak before hiking up the ridge trail.

 Please do not park at the beach area.
 Swimming is not allowed.

 An exceptional land steward and wilderness lover, Hu Bahar intended to keep his forested gorge untouched.
 Honoring her late husband’s desire to preserve their family land, Dawn Bahar sold the original 25-acre preserve to the Finger Lakes Land Trust at a significantly reduced price in 1998.
 In 2005, the Land Trust more than doubled the size of the preserve by acquiring an adjacent 33-acre parcel, and then purchased another 29-acre parcel in 2007.
-These more recent additions were very significant in that it permanently protected public access to dramatic Carpenter Falls and a series of other falls in the gorge.
+These more recent additions were very significant in that they permanently protected public access to dramatic Carpenter Falls and a series of other falls in the gorge.